-The First 'Dolittle' Trailer Shows Robert Downey Jr. Talking To Animals
+I'm Already Sobbing Over Robert Downey Jr. Talking To Animals In 'Dolittle'

 As Robert Downey Jr.'s time in the Marvel universe has drawn to a close, the question on all fans' minds is, where does Tony Stark go from here?
 Well, fans have their answer to that question in the form of the first Dolittle trailer: He turns to the animals.
 In the new trailer for the upcoming movie, Downey steps into the iconic role of the doctor who can talk to animals.
 And honestly, I have to admit that even just the trailer already has me tearing up.
 The human-animal connection is strong in this two-minute-long sneak peek.